 Peeling The Film

 After exposure, carefully peel off the layers of film from the PCB.
 If you had exposed the resin enough, it would have hardened onto the board, and only the sections blocked by the ink on your template will be wet.
-You can then wash off the wet resin to fully uncover the unmasked parts.
+You can then wash off the sticky resin to fully uncover the unmasked parts.

 4.2 Factors To Consider When Masking A Board

-You must also watch the sharpie or printer ink you use so that it’s dark enough to reflect UV light effectively, not to mention your type of light source, and how long to expose the resin so that it hardens enough on the board.
+You must also watch the sharpie or printer ink you use so that it’s dark enough to reflect UV light effectively, not to mention your type of light source, and how long to expose the resin so that it hardens sufficiently on the board.

 If your project is sensitive and you wish to avoid costly mistakes, consider sending your files to a manufacturer and having the PCB made for you with the solder mask you want, rather than attempting to mask it yourself.